Hotly anticipated bitcoin futures surge 21 percent on debut

 Central bankers and critics of the cryptocurrency have been ringing the alarm bells over the surge in the price and other risks such as whether the opaque market can be used for money laundering.

-“It looks remarkably like a bubble forming to me," the Reserve Bank of New Zealand's Acting Governor Grant Spencer said on a television program run on Sunday.
+“It looks remarkably like a bubble forming to me," the Reserve Bank of New Zealand's Acting Governor Grant Spencer said on a television programme run on Sunday.

 "We've seen them in the past.
 Over the centuries we've seen bubbles and this appears to be a bit of a classic case," he said.